 Being in between jobs for a couple of weeks does not count as a real gap and most recruiters will not pay attention to it or address it during a job interview.
-However if there is a gap of four months or a longer period of time it is something you need to take into account when you are applying for a job.
+However if there is a gap of four months or a longer period of time it is something you need to prepare for.
 But not every gap has to be problem.
-Some gaps can even be dealt with immediately on your resume.
+Some gaps you can even deal with directly on your resume.
 Did you use this time to develop your (personal) skills, get an education, or did you do voluntary work, you can refer to this information in the education section or in the extracurricular activities section of your resume.

 If you have taken a time out from your career to work on your personal development you can turn the gap on your resume into something positive.
 Always trying to improve yourself is a virtue that most recruiters appreciate in a candidate.
 Personal development can be taking courses or starting a new education, doing voluntary work, starting a business or travelling the world to learn about other cultures.

 In some cases a gap on a resume is caused by a reason against your own will.
 Being laid-off or due to health reasons for example.
 Even though being laid-off is not the most inspiring topic to talk about, it is important not to turn negative and complain about the situation.
 Always talk positive about former employers.
 Instead of complaining, try talking about all the steps you have taken to change the situation and to improve your personal skills.
-Recruiters prefer candidates that deal with a negative situation in a positive way, candidates that work hard and are willing to make changes to turn things around.
+Recruiters prefer candidates that deal with a negative situation in a positive way.
+They ptrefer candidates that work hard and are willing to make changes to turn things around.
 Assure the recruiter that you are fully capable and motivated to get to back work again.